Google Ads for SaaS: The Complete Guide to Sustainable Revenue Growth in the B2B Space

 • Offline conversion tracking as the foundation for true revenue optimization

-• Intent-based keyword strategy based on the Jobs-to-be-Done framework
+• Intent-based keyword strategy following the Jobs-to-be-Done framework

 • Value-based bidding for different funnel stages